flax-lang/flax/issues.md

 8. Operator overloading for assignment and subscript/slice

+9. Figure out how to reconcile generic functions/methods with structs/classes.

 14. Multi-dimensional arrays, as opposed to our current 'array-of-arrays' approach eg. index with `foo[a, b, c]` instead of `foo[a][b][c]`